pgmoneta/pgmoneta/doc/DEVELOPERS.md

 pgmoneta provides two WAL (Write-Ahead Log) tools for working with PostgreSQL WAL files:

 - **pgmoneta-walinfo**: Read and display information about WAL files
-- **pgmoneta-walfilter**: Read and process WAL files based on user-defined criteria
+- **pgmoneta-walfilter**: Filter WAL files based on user-defined rules

 For detailed user documentation about these tools, please refer to the [WAL Tools chapter](./manual/en/17-wal-tools.md).